off-by-some/homeworld/README.md

 homeworld generation rollback     # the previous environment, back, atomically
 ```

-This buys you three promises:
+The practical result:

 * **A failed build changes nothing.** The generation you were using stays active; the broken one is discarded.
 There is no "died halfway through the setup script" state.
 * **Interruption is recoverable.** Activation writes a journal before it mutates anything.
 Kill the process mid-swap — `Ctrl-C`, `kill`, a dropped SSH session — and the next Homeworld command finds the journal and finishes or reverses the transaction automatically.
 No repair command exists because none is needed.
 * **Rollback is real.** The previous generation is a complete environment, kept on disk, one command away.
 Old generations beyond that are garbage-collected only after a successful activation — never before.

-All of this careful machinery lives in the runtime, not in your files.
+The runtime handles the fussy part.
 Modules stay folders, manifests stay shell variables, package lists stay text files — so a setup repository remains readable to anyone who can read a directory tree, including you in two years.

 ## Everyday Commands